SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/create.md

 ## <a id="create-guide" />Create a project guide

-Once you have created statuses and specified a project type for the project guide, you can design the project guide itself.
+After you create statuses and specify a project type for the project guide, you can design the project guide itself.
 You do this by adding follow-ups and/or documents for each status in the project guide.

 1. Click the **Workflow** button in the Navigator (![icon][img1]).